adxsoft/logseq-find-invalid-block-references/README.md

 There is no attempt to check within the internal logseq database.
 Once you have fixed any invalid bock references then a logseq graph re-index will ensure logseq's internal databases are update

+# To run this script
+ - you need python3 installed
+ - change the script 'check_invalid_block_references.py' as follows
+   - change 'logseqpath' to the FULL path to your graph
+   - change 'operatingsystem' to WINDOWS or MAC or LINUX (mobile not supported)